 There is a rich literature on the structure of the discontinuity of linearly continuous functions; see Young-Young (1910), Kershner (1943) and Ciesielski-Miller (2016).
-This direction has been neglected for preferences in both mathematics and in economics literature.59 It is possible to study this problem not only for linear continuity but also for graph and section continuity properties.
-This will be also in line with the essentiality concept of Kim-Richter (1986): if the set of discontinuities is not very rich, then the weakening of the continuity assumption may be inessential.
+This direction has been neglected for preferences in both mathematics and in economics literature.65 It is possible to study this problem not only for linear continuity but also for graph and section continuity properties.
+This may be relevant to the essentiality concept of Kim-Richter (1986): if the set of discontinuities is not rich, then the weakening of the continuity assumption may be inessential.